-One of our key contributions is to provide a new geocoded dataset of China's emerging footprint around the world, much of which comes in the form of large scale infrastructure investments but extends across a variety of sectors.
 While our data cover the period from 2000 to 2014, and thus mostly precede the BRI, the projects we focus on share many of the characteristics of the more recent initiative.
-Using these data, we test whether infrastructure projects influence the spatial concentration of economic activity within recipient countries at different levels of aggregation.
-Our identification strategy relies on commodity inputs produced in China that affect the availability of projects over time in tandem with a variable that measures the likelihood whether countries receive a smaller or larger share of China's projects.
+Using these data, we test whether infrastructure projects influence the spatial concentration of economic activity within and between recipient regions.
+Our identification strategy relies on commodity inputs produced in China that affect the availability of projects over time in tandem with a variable that measures the likelihood that countries receive a smaller or larger share of China's projects.

 Our results show that Chinese government-financed transportation projects reduce the concentration of economic activity within regions in developing countries.
-More specifically, our results imply that the Gini coefficient measuring the spatial concentration of economic activity within first-order regions is reduced by 3.4 percentage points and 3.6 percentage points in second-order regions.
+More specifically, our results imply that the Gini coefficient measuring the spatial concentration of economic activity is reduced by 2.2 percentage points within first-order regions.
 These results are robust in a large number of different specifications, to the choice of control variables, and variations of the instrumental variable.
-The effect increases for completed projects, holds for projects financing economic infrastructure more broadly, and is largest in poor regions and low-income countries, who are most in need of infrastructure financing.
+The effect increases for completed projects, holds for projects financing economic infrastructure more broadly, and is largest in poor regions and African countries, who are most in need of infrastructure financing.
 In line with urban land use theory, we find that our results are driven by urban areas.